wpinnoo/PharmaApp/README.md

 PharmaApp
 =========
 A simple application to find the nearest pharmacy from your current location.
-This app was made for the AppsForGhent 2013 competition.
+This app was made for the AppsForGhent 2013 competition, we won for the European jury.

 ## Contributors
 * Wouter Pinnoo ([@wpinnoo](https://github.com/wpinnoo))